pirate/mesh-networking/README.md

 # Mesh Networking [![PyPI](https://img.shields.io/pypi/v/mesh-networking.svg?style=flat-square)](https://pypi.python.org/pypi/mesh-netwrking/) [![PyPI](https://img.shields.io/pypi/pyversions/mesh-networking.svg?style=flat-square)](https://pypi.python.org/pypi/mesh-networking/) [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/thesquashSH)

+---

+**NOTE:** This project is no longer actively maintained, if I come back to it there's a lot of things I'd do better the second time around.
+For now I recommend using it for small toy projects and tests only, not in a production situation or as a dependency in a package you release to other people.

+---

 > The mesh-networking library is to the network what FUSE is to filesystems.
 > It lets you simulate network interfaces and programs and direct traffic between them in any topology you like.